Post updated July 2021

-Whether it’s people watching or admiring a beautiful view, sitting on a park bench is a simple pleasure on a fine day.
-In this list you’ll find 10 places in South East Wales to sit back, take a few deep breaths and enjoy the present moment.
+Whether you like to people watch or admire a beautiful view, sitting on a park bench is a simple pleasure to enjoy on a fine day.
+In this list you’ll find 10 of the best places in South East Wales with benches that also make great picnic spots.

 1. Roath Park, Cardiff